abdrauf26/financial_literacy_using_python/README.md

 savings_expenses()

 ```
-### Managing the range for number of months of expenses
+### Managing the range for number of months of expenses in terms of savings
 ```
 num_of_mths = float(input("Enter the number of months of expenses in terms of savings:"))